 Shopping in Myanmar

 In Myanmar, you will encounter many vibrant markets in every town, city, and village.
 You will find all kinds of fresh produce, a variety of handicrafts and fresh produce.
-Best things to buy in Myanmar include cultural sand paintings, rare lotus silk scarves, and marble carvings.
+The best things to buy in Myanmar include cultural sand paintings, rare lotus silk scarves, and marble carvings.

 Safety in Myanmar